FrederikBrueckner/pickup-position-db/templates/main_prefix.md

  * __Reporter__: Name or handle of the person or user who provided the measurement
  * __Comment__: An additional comment if the measurement needs any

-This project is published under the GPL v3 license.
-This explicitly includes the data of the following table.